 Keep a current photograph of your cat handy.
 Don't just make it a cute face shot; make it a full body shot so the cat can be identified with the help of this photo if the need arises.

 Investigate the different agencies that help with identifying your pet.
 Aid-A-Pet out of Gresham, Oregon, Friskies Lost PetServices, Infopet, and Petfinders are some of the many organizations out there equipped to help answer your questions and try to safeguard your cat.
 You can find all these agencies on the Internet.

 What to Do if Your Indoor Cat Escapes Outside

 You are home and someone opens the front door.
 Your cat scoots out, turns the corner of the house and vanishes!
 What do you do?

 First off, you go after your cat, but you don't run, and you don't make loud noises.
 Try to keep the cat in sight, but normally when an indoor cat gets outside, the smells and the sounds tend to be overwhelming and the first thing they want to do is hide close to home.
 Any loud noises like shouting their name or clapping your hands will tend to further startle them.
 If they stop and look at you, drop immediately to a kneeling position, don't look them in the eyes and stretch your hand out.
 Using your calmest voice, call the cat.
 If there are no distractions around you, they will sometimes come right to you.

 But, what if they don't?

 The cat has now disappeared under your porch.
 You can see him in the farthest corner.
 So how do you get his attention?
-Fetch the litter pan.
-Sprinkle soiled litter in a path in front of the porch leading to the pan.
-Set out cat food and water for him nearby.
+Set out some yummy cat food and water for him nearby.
 Then you retreat, and you wait.
-You want the pan and the food as near to your front door as possible.
-If you are lucky, the cat will come out when he is calmer and eat, use the pan and come in the house.
+You want the food as near to your front door as possible.
+If you are lucky, the cat will come out when he is calmer and eat and come in the house.